cytoscape/cytoscape/README.md

 * SourceTree: https://www.sourcetreeapp.com/

 ### Building a Release
 There are several steps involved in building a release.
+Some of these can be automated using the [cytoscape-scripts](https://github.com/cytoscape/cytoscape-scripts) - however, these may not completely replicate the steps below and have not been updated in a while.
+As such, it is recommended to do the following steps manually.

 ### Updating version numbers
 When preparing to make a new release (or start a new development branch), it is necessary to update the version numbers in Cytoscape to reflect this release.
 This is typically done at the release-candidate state, and also when updating the development branch for the next development version.